 I am not suggesting that every Special makes a good regular officer but what I do know is that the experience serving as a Special will provide no better grounding for a regular role.
 It will also assist people joining to get an insight wasting valuable recruitment and training departments time recruiting a regular who does not understand the role and then leaves as the role is not as they expected.
 I am sure during the current financial climate that this can only be a good thing to save money.

 @inspjulietbravo spoke about Special Constabulary training and officers not getting enough street time to be able to perform the role properly.
 She also talks about this potentially creating more work for the regular officer if a job is not done right in the first place.
 This is a very interesting point that I would like to cover.
-I have policing experience outside of the Special Constabulary and have experience in working on policing teams such as Major Crime so am suitably trained and experienced to write about this area.
+I have policing experience outside of the Special Constabulary having worked on Volume Crime Investigation Teams, Custody, Front Office, Pcso, Sexual Offences Investigation Team (often assisting teams such as Child Protection and Major Crime) so am suitably experienced to write about this area.

 As with regular officers Special Constabulary officers come from different backgrounds and have different abilities.
 I am quite fortunate to be able to attend an incident, make an arrest, secure the supporting evidence (statements etc), interview prisoners and build a file should it be necessary, however I appreciate that my Special Constabulary colleagues may not be as confident.
 After all they have not had the same level of training as I. That said I have had a number of incidents where a regular officer has asked ME for advice at a incident or when writing something up.